Jones’ INT return in OT lifts Falcons over Bucs 28-22

-Matt Ryan completed 30 of 51 passes for 313 yards and one touchdown for the Falcons, who saved coach Dan Quinn’s job by rebounding from a 1-7 start to go 6-2 over the second half of the season.
-Atlanta will finish second in the NFC South despite posting a losing record for the second year in a row.
+Ryan completed 30 of 51 passes for 313 yards and one touchdown for the Falcons.
+In addition to forcing three turnovers that led to nine points, the Atlanta defense held Tampa Bay scoreless in the second half.

+“I just broke on the ball and got in front of it.
+Secured it and scored,” Jones said.
+“We finished strong and we’ve got momentum going into next season.
+We’ve just got to pick up where we left off.”

 Winston threw for 201 yards, two touchdowns and two interceptions, hiking his NFL-leading total to 30.
-Ronald Jones II had the first 100-yard rushing performance and Breshad Perriman topped 100-yards receiving for the third straight week for the Bucs (7-9), who miss the playoffs for the 12th consecutive year.
+Ronald Jones II had the first 100-yard rushing performance and Breshad Perriman topped 100 yards receiving for the third straight week for the Bucs (7-9), who are missing the playoffs for the 12th consecutive year.

+“It smells as bad as it could possibly smell,” Tampa Bay coach Bruce Arians said of his team missing out an opportunity to finish .500 after a 2-6 start.

 Winston began the day leading the NFL in passing yards and finished with 5,109 yards and 33 touchdowns — both franchise single-season records.
 He threw TD passes of 2 yards to Cameron Brate and 24 yards to Perriman to help the Bucs escape an early 10-0 hole.